 The British Library’s collection includes books, journals, manuscripts, maps, stamps, music, patents, photographs, newspapers and sound.
-Most of our collection is freely available online, however, some of it can only be accessed in our Reading Rooms.
+Many of our digital collections provide material for free online.
+Please come to our Reading Rooms to access material that isn’t available online.

 Our main catalogue is a great place to start as it contains the majority of the Library's collection of books, journals, newspapers, maps, scores, sound recordings and more.